Isaac Peak

 Isaac Peak is a 6726 ft rock formation in Zion National Park in Washington County, Utah, United States.
 Access to Isaac Peak is from the main Park road through Sand Beach Trail.
 Isaac Peak is part of the Three Patriarchs in between Abraham Peak and Jacob Peak.
 Between Isaac Peak and Abraham Peak is Isaac Canyon, accessed by climbing up the South Fork of Heaps Canyon.

 Name

-Zion National Park was first named Mukuntuweap National Monument by Geologist John Wesley Powell.
+Zion National Park was first named Mukuntuweapo National Monument by Geologist John Wesley Powell.
 Explorer Frederick Samuel Dellenbaugh, a companion to Powell's, illustrated and wrote about the park in Scribner's Magazine, giving publicity to the region.
 Shortly afterward, Methodist minister Frederick Vining Fisher explored the park along with two Latter-Day Saints youth and among them named many of the peaks in the park.
 Along with its neighbor peaks, names were chosen from biblical patriarchs.
 The name for Isaac Peak was suggested by Claud Hirschi, one of the youth with Fisher and named after Isaac.